-Narcolepsy is a disorder of the nervous system.
-It results in frequent, involuntary episodes of sleep during the day.
-Sleep attacks can occur while you drive, talk, or work.
+Narcolepsy is a sleep disorder.
+It causes bouts of sleep during the day.
+Sleep attacks can happen while you drive, talk, or work.
+They happen without control.

 National Sleep Foundation

 Better Sleep Council Canada